Delta-Icons/android/README.md

 - Vectors (SVG, EPS, PDF, ...) go to the `contributed-vectors` folder
 	-  Please keep filenames in lowercase alphabet with underscores
 - 192 * 192 pixel PNG file `icon_name.png` goes to `app/src/main/res/drawable-nodpi`
-- Name of the icon in these files, in this format `<item drawable="icon_name" />`
+- Name of the icon in these files, in this format `<item drawable="icon_name" />` (Add a duplicate line inside `New` Category)
 	- `app/src/main/assets/drawable.xml`
 	- `app/src/main/res/xml/drawable.xml`
-- ComponentInfo has to be in the following files according to their format:
+- ComponentInfo has to be in the following files according to their format (At the end preferably for readability purpose):
 	- `app/src/main/assets/appfilter.xml`
 	- `app/src/main/res/xml/appfilter.xml`
 	- ~~`app/src/main/res/xml/appmap.xml`~~ - Dropped support as of March 2021